OlegGorj/gcp-terraform-ws/README.md

 ---

+# Project 1 - Admin project in GCP

+Objectives:

+- Create a Terraform admin project for the service account and a remote state bucket
-# Project 1 - Create root project, link root project to billing account, create
+- Link root project to billing account
+- Create service Terraform account
+- Configure remote state in Google Cloud Storage (GCS)

 ## Step 1: Setup environment

-Objectives:

-- Create a Terraform admin project for the service account and a remote state bucket.
-- Configure remote state in Google Cloud Storage (GCS).

 Create GCP environment file in your home directory called `~/.gcp_env` with the following content